danielskatz/sustaining-research-projects/README.md

 * Project needs to be sufficiently popular that people are willing to pay for related services

 ####Case Studies
+#####Need to check and update
 * [Neighbourhoodie](https://neighbourhood.ie/)
 * [Baroque Software](http://baroquesoftware.com/)
 * [OpenSSL](http://openssl.com/what.html)

 ##SaaS
 *SaaS means [Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service).
-In this model, the codebase itself is open source, but you might offer additional paid services that make it easier for people to use your project.
+In this model, the codebase itself is open source, but the project might offer additional paid services that make it easier for people to use the project.
 One common example of a paid service is charging for hosting.*

 ####Pros
 * Can build community around open project and make money off of services for hosting